oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 #### Installation/Upgrade

-*   Disk name should be calculated automatically counting on the vm name and disk number in the VM.
+*   Disk name should be generated automatically based on the vm name and disk number in the VM.
 Description will be empty.
 *   New disk should enforce the user to enter a name for the disk.

 #### User work-flows